Growing Australian native daisies by colour and climate - Minimalist Gardener

 Perennial · Full sun to part shade · 40–80cm · VIC, NSW, SA, TAS

-A perennial with white to pale lilac rays and a yellow centre.
-It forms loose clumps and flowers for long periods, especially in cooler months.
+A perennial with white to pale lilac rays and a yellow centre, forming loose clumps that flower for long periods, particularly in the cooler months.
 The stems are upright and airy, giving the plant an open, relaxed presence that works well in both formal and naturalistic plantings.
-Excellent for cottage-style native gardens and mass planting along garden edges.
+It is excellent for cottage-style native gardens and mass planting along garden edges where its airy habit creates movement.

 2. Winged everlasting (Ammobium alatum)

-An annual or short-lived perennial with papery white bracts surrounding a bright yellow centre.
-Exceptionally hardy and drought tolerant, it is famous for its longevity as a cut or dried flower, holding its form and colour for months after harvest.
-This species evolved to thrive in poor soils and harsh sun, flowering freely and setting seed efficiently before conditions deteriorate.
-It is one of the easiest everlastings to grow from seed scattered directly onto prepared soil.
+An annual with papery white bracts surrounding a bright yellow centre, famous for its longevity as a cut or dried flower — it holds its form and colour for months after harvest.
+It evolved to thrive in poor soils and harsh sun, flowering freely and setting seed efficiently before conditions deteriorate.
+It is one of the easiest everlastings to grow from seed scattered directly onto prepared soil in autumn.

 3. Flannel cudweed (Actinobole uliginosum)